ghostunnel/ghostunnel/README.md

 `localhost:8080`.

-To set allowed clients, you must specify at least one of `--allow-all`, `--allow-cn`, `--allow-ou`, `--allow-dns-san`, or `--allow-ip-san`.
-It's possible to use these together or to specify them repeatedly to allow multiple clients.
+To set allowed clients, you must specify at least one of `--allow-all`, `--allow-cn`, `--allow-ou`, `--allow-dns` or `--allow-uri`.
+All checks are made against the certificate of the client.
+Multiple flags are treated as a logical disjunction (OR), meaning clients can connect as long as any of the flags matches.
 In this example, we assume that the CN of the client cert we want to accept connections from is `client`.

 Start a backend server: